juanlabrin/CodeSnippets/README.md

 # CodeSnippets
-Fragments of codes of the different projects in which I have been working and some that I have programmed them as utility for these or new ones.
+Codes fragments of the different projects in which I have been working and some that I have programmed as utility for these projects and for new ones.

+Each folder contains the name of the languages in which the fragments are.